IBM/cloudpakforapps-workshop/workshop/exercise-4/README.md

 git push -f -u origin master
 ```

-This will trigger the tekton pipleine.
-Go to the tekton dashboard and access the new pipeline it created.
+This will trigger the `java-spring-boot2-build-deploy` tekton pipeline.
+Go to the tekton dashboard and access the new pipeline run it created.

 ![See the java deploy pipeline](images/view-tasks.png)